MA-Ahmad/dev.to-clone/README.md

     ```
 The above command will start the application on [http://localhost:3000/](http://localhost:3000).

-## View components and Copy code of your favourite components
+## View and copy code of your favourite components
 [TemplatesKart website](https://templateskart.com/projects/devto-clone)

 ## License